When: June 28th - July 3rd, 2017

 Stayed: This charming Airbnb

 To celebrate Jon's 30th birthday, we took an amazing 5 day trip to London.
-London is such an awesome city, because it feels as big as New York but it has the charm of a New England city like Boston.
+I love London because it feels as big as New York but it has the charm of a New England city like Boston.
 My favorite part about it is how seriously they take interior design.
 Every building and storefront is so uniquely designed and thoughtfully crafted.
 It definitely doesn't hurt that every store is dripping with beautiful florals.

 Day 1 consisted of exploring central London (mostly the Soho and Covent Garden area), tea at Aubaine Selfridges and dinner at Dishoom.
 On day 2, we walked what felt like the entire Kensington and Noting Hill area.
 We had lunch at the famous Churchill Arms and dinner at BAO,which was so good.
 On day 3 we had my favorite meal of the entire trip - brunch at The Breakfast Club.
 From there we explored north/east London which consisted of St. Paul's Cathedral, The Millennium Bridge, The Tower of London and The Tower Bridge.
 We also went to the top of the Shard for 360 views of the city.
 Since Jon's favorite food is Indian, we had his birthday dinner at Tandoor, which we both really enjoyed.